THE LOUDOUN COUNTY SENIOR CENTER AT CASCADES

-The Board of Directors shall comply with the Conflict of Interest Policy attached hereto.
+All board members shall comply with the Conflict of Interest Policy.

 ARTICLE IV: NON-VOTING MEMBERS

 The Senior Center Manager, or his/her designated representative, shall participate at the Advisory Board Meetings as a non-voting member.

-The duties of the Manager of the Senior Center shall be to prepare the monthly agenda in collaboration with the Advisory Board president, present statistics, and to report on Center activities and future plans.
+The duties of the Senior Center Manager shall be to prepare the monthly agenda in collaboration with the Advisory Board president, present statistics, and report on Center activities and future plans.

 ARTICLE V: OFFICERS

 The Advisory Board shall have the following officers: President, Vice-President, Treasurer and Secretary.
-Said officers shall be elected every two years in June of each year.
-The newly elected Officers will assume official duties July 1st of each year.
-The term of office for each Officer will be one (2) two-year term in duration.
-There is no limit on the number of terms an Officer may serve; provided, however, that no Officer may serve in the same office more than two (2) consecutive terms.
-Notwithstanding this limitation on consecutive terms of office, the initial partial term of Officers elected to serve from the date of incorporation to the first regular election of Officers in June of the year of incorporation (“Initial Officers”), shall not be considered a term of office for purposes of this consecutive term limit, and Initial Officers shall be permitted to serve for this initial period and two (2) consecutive terms immediately thereafter.
+Said officers shall be elected every two years in June.
+The newly elected officers will assume official duties July 1st of each year.
+The term of office for each officer will be one two-year term in duration.
+An officer may serve two, two-year consecutive terms.
+If needed, the Advisory Board may extend an officer’s term while the Board seeks to fill the position as soon as possible.
+Notwithstanding this limitation on consecutive terms of office, the initial partial term of officers elected to serve from the date of incorporation to the first regular election of officers in June of the year of incorporation (“Initial Officers”), shall not be considered a term of office for purposes of this consecutive term limit, and Initial officers shall be permitted to serve for this initial period and two (2) consecutive terms immediately thereafter.